 What is the capacity of the train?

-There are 52 rooms on the train and they are allocated to single, double and triple occupancies.
+There are 39 rooms on the train and 2 super deluxe rooms.
+They are allocated to single and double occupancies.
 The number of passengers really depends on the occupancies sold in that departure.
-There are usually 104 passengers on any fully-booked tour.
+There are usually 89 passengers on any fully-booked tour.

 Is there a dress code on board?